nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 ### Malformed request errors ###

-When the server cannot or will not process a request due to an apparent client error (e.g., malformed request syntax, too large size etc.) then the following `BAD_REQUEST` error **MUST** be used to return debug details.
+When the server cannot or will not process a request due to an apparent client error (for example, malformed request syntax, too large size, and so on) then the following `BAD_REQUEST` error **MUST** be used to return debug details.

 | HTTP Code | Error Code | Description |
 | --------- | ---------- | ----------- |